Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Dashboards
 ==========

-Starting in Security Onion 2.3.130, :ref:`soc` has a new Dashboards interface.
+:ref:`soc` has its own Dashboards interface.
 This interface includes an entire set of pre-built dashboards for our standard data types.

 .. image:: images/40_dashboards.png
   :target: _images/40_dashboards.png